crosshare-org/crosshare/README.md

 ## Running the site locally

 We are in the process of moving to a container based dev workflow.
-These instructions are written for [podman](https://podman.io/) and [podman-compose](https://github.com/containers/podman-compose) but will hopefully work with `docker` as well - if you try it please let us know to confirm it works or report any issues.
+These instructions are written for [podman](https://podman.io/) and `docker-compose`(https://brandonrozek.com/blog/rootless-docker-compose-podman/) but will hopefully work with `docker` as well - if you try it please let us know to confirm it works or report any issues.
 If you'd rather not use containers there are old instructions for running on your machine directly [here](/RUNNING_CONTAINERLESS.md).

 ### Developing against the firebase emulators (recommended)

 After checking out the codebase run the following in the root of the repository:

-> $ podman-compose up dev
+> $ docker-compose --profile dev up

-The first run will take a while as it will build the development container - future runs will be quicker.
+The first run will take a while as it will build the development containers - future runs will be quicker.
 Once everything is up and running the site should be visible at http://localhost:3000 and the emulator admin at http://localhost:4000

 ### Demo data